Legend of the Greasepole: Resurrected

 Lessons Learned (Work in Progress)

-MANY lessons from this project about working with AI.
+MANY lessons from this project about working with AI in Jan 2026.
 There’s still subtle bugs in the GodotScript and LOTS of opportunity to enhance / remaster.

 Claude to the Max

-I was setting reminders in my calendar every 5 hours to come back and say “please keep baking, friend”.
-Life’s too short.
-I’m Claude Maxin’ at this point and wonder if I ever going back to pro.
+I was setting reminders in my calendar every 5 hours to say “please keep baking, friend”.
+Life’s too short, I’m Claude Maxin’ at this point and wonder if I ever go back to Pro.
 TakeMyMoney.jpg.

 Claude x Gemini Tag Team